 Curriculum & Program Highlights

-Algebraic Structures: study of groups, rings and fields using systems of integers and rational numbers as models, derivation of algebraic properties of these systems
+Algebraic Structures: Study of groups, rings, and fields using systems of integers and rational numbers as models, and the derivation of algebraic properties of these systems

 Technical Writing: Clear and persuasive technical reports using word processing software and graphics techniques, original research, logic, invention, assessment of purpose and audience, organization and development, revision, editing, style, grammar, and mechanics.

-Probability and statistics: basic probability theory- counting procedures, addition and multiplication rules, independence, probability models- binomial, poisson, exponential, and normal, descriptive statistics- tables and charts, measures of center and spread, analytical statistic- confidence intervals for means and proportionas, test of hypothesis for means and proportions, simple regression, how to collect, organize, and evaluate data, analyze, conjecture, and build arguments based on data analysis, ability to sort, analyze, and interpret numerical data using statistical software.
+Probability and Statistics: Basic probability theory- counting procedures, addition and multiplication rules, independence.
+Probability models- binomial, poisson, exponential, and normal.
+Descriptive statistics- tables and charts, measures of center and spread.
+Analytical statistics- confidence intervals for means and proportions; test of hypothesis for means and proportions; simple regression; how to collect, organize, and evaluate data; analyze, conjecture, and build arguments based on data analysis; and ability to sort, analyze, and interpret numerical data using statistical software.

-Computer Science: Software Development Life Cycle, important programming aspects as students storyboard, design and code their own computer game
+Computer Science: Software Development Life Cycle; important programming aspects; and how to storyboard, design and code their own computer game

-Field Trips & Special Events: Fridays are reserved for on campus special events such as Physics Friday for year 2 and the Challenge Course for year 1 and field trips.
-Field trips include the Curiosity Museum at Thanksgiving Point, The Natural History Museum, The Leonardo, Sci-Tech at UVU, University of Utah, Utah State University, Loveland Aquarium and more.
+Field Trips & Special Events: Fridays are reserved for on-campus special events such as Physics Friday for year 2 and the Challenge Course for year 1, or field trips.
+Field trips include the Curiosity Museum at Thanksgiving Point, The Leonardo, Sci-Tech at UVU, Utah State University, Loveland Aquarium, Antelope Island, and more.